livewire/livewire/docs/actions.md

 ### Using magic actions from Alpine

-You can also call magic actions from AlpineJS using the `$wire` object.
-For example, here's how you would call the `$refresh` magic action:
+You can also call magic actions from Alpine using the `$wire` object.
+For example, you may use the `$wire` object to invoke the `$refresh` magic action:

 ```html
 <button x-on:click="$wire.$refresh()">Refresh</button>